sylhare/sylhare.github.io/README.md

 How the language bot recognise what is in your repository (the colored bar on top of it) : [github-linguist](https://github.com/github/linguist/blob/master/lib/linguist/languages.yml)

-Here is a cool website with all the languages used on github: [githut](http://githut.info/)
+Here is a cool website with all the languages used on github: [githut](http://githut.info/) Here is a github repo to see all language and their color: [github-colors](https://github.com/ozh/github-colors)

 ### Github API